tobek/laminae/03-lgd.md

 In both accepting a hero and accepting a supplicant's plea for aid, the ____ are strict and thorough in their calculations.
 Their primary goals are that the hero matches the pavilion's ethos, and that the hero's mission both matches this too, and is uniquely suited to the strengths (and weaknesses) of the hero such that the hero will both succeed and perish.
 To aid the acceptance of a hero, it appears that these bookkeepers are able to recover information about a petitioner's mortal life, or else in their lengthy discussions can accurately divine the essence of each hero.
 This acceptance process rarely takes an hour or more.

-The ____[this plane]'s ritual of forgetfulness is mediated by the bookkeeper's robes.
+The Ardence's ritual of forgetfulness is mediated by the bookkeeper's robes.
 Once any being dons one of these intricate garments, their memories become wrapped up in the cloth, the symbols growing and warping as the wearer journeys through awareness.
 Once the robe is destroyed, all of the memories formed during wearing are erased from the wearer's mind.
 Before a pavilion begins opens to accept a new hero, the bookkeepers each craft a robe for themselves and wear it.
 Once a hero journeys forth from the pavilion, they weave new robes and burn the old ones in a ritual that lights up the whole pavilion.
 Thus all their memories of every hero and supplicant that came their way is erased.

 ### Supplication